fernanhid/dsp/05a-python.md

 How are Python lists and sets similar and different?
 Give examples of using both.
 How does performance compare between lists and sets for finding an element.
 Why?

->Python lists, sets, and tuples are ways to sequence objects.
+>Python lists, sets, and tuples are ways to sequence objects.<br>
->What makes a set different is:
+>What makes a set different is: <br>
 >1.
 It doesn't contain any duplicate objects <br>
 >2.
 It is unordered <br>
 >3.
 It can only contain immutable objects, therefore it's hashable <br>